The Gambler's Fallacy and Why It Destroys Traders

 What Is the Gambler's Fallacy?

-The gambler's fallacy is the belief that previous independent events influence the probability of future events.
-If a coin lands on heads five times in a row, the gambler believes tails is now "overdue."
-But a fair coin has no memory.
+The gambler's fallacy is the belief that previous independent events influence future probability.
+A coin landing on heads five times does not make tails more likely on the sixth flip — the coin has no memory.
 Each flip is independent.
-The probability of tails on the sixth flip is still 50%.
+The same applies to trades.

 How It Manifests in Trading

-After a losing streak, traders make three classic errors driven by the gambler's fallacy:
+After a losing streak, traders make three classic errors:

-- Revenge trading: Increasing position size to "make back" losses faster, ignoring that the edge has not changed
+- Revenge trading: Increasing position size to "make back" losses faster — now taking higher risk at the worst possible confidence level

-- Forcing trades: Taking setups that do not meet their criteria because they feel "owed" a winner
+- Forcing trades: Taking setups that do not meet entry criteria because they feel "owed" a winner

 How Professionals Handle Losing Streaks

-Professionals respond to losing streaks with process review, not emotional reaction.
-They ask: Is each trade still matching my entry criteria?
-If yes, they continue executing.
-If no, they identify the deviation and correct it.
-The position size stays the same — or decreases temporarily — but the strategy does not change based on recent outcomes alone.
+Process review, not emotional reaction.
+Ask: Is each trade still matching my entry criteria exactly?
+If yes — continue.
+If no — identify the deviation and correct it.
+Position size stays constant or temporarily decreases.
+The strategy does not change based on recent outcomes alone.